mn8375/Final_project_Manual_Testing/README.md

 #### 1.1.3 Exit criteria defined

-All planned test cases were executed;
+all planned test cases were executed;

 63% of the tests passed;

-5 bugs were found and an update of application will come to solve them retesting and regression testing will be made after application update
+5 bugs were found and an update of application will come to solve them

+retesting and regression testing will be made after application update

 #### 1.1.4 Test scope